zkorum/.github/profile/README.md

 Privency.org will be a social network based on Privency.tech - the auth toolbox.
 It is aimed to provide a safe place to discuss everything - an e-agora enhancing e-democracy.

 It will be the very fist social network of its kind, that allows for:
-- 1 account = 1 human
-- zkKYC all users
+- zkKYC all users: preserving their anonymity while verifying them
 - restricted discussions groups per nationality, profession...etc
 - reliable and trustless e-voting and polling system
+- each human has unique characteristic represented by the verifiable credentials they hold.
+They can create an account for each designated social groups, and it is technically impossible to link the accounts together.
+Ex: there could be a discussion group for parents in France, and another for Indians immigrants in France.
+One human could have a "parent in France" account and an "Indian with legal residency in France" account.
+This way, the human can speak as a parent in the restricted group of parents with legal residence in France without revealing he is an Indian immigrant, and vice-versa.

 What about transparency?
 Privency.org already minimizes trust, for example by using content-addressing.
 Data isn't siloed in Privency.org server - it's free to live its own life, thanks to IPFS.
 That also helps commnity to form around their data, that is transparently accessible to them.

 How to punish harassment?
-==> like with existing social network: report, AI and ban.
-Because users are verified and can only have one account, getting banned is bigger of a deal than with existing social medias.
+==> like with existing social network: filtering out bad data, report and suspend/ban users, use natural language processing as much as possible to detect bad behavior.
+Because users are verified and can only have one account per discussion group, getting banned is bigger of a deal than with existing social medias.
 I presume it is enough to drastically diminish the amount of bad actors.
-No doxxing of government ID is enabled, the private information never leave the user's personal devices.
+No doxxing of government ID is enabled: private information never leaves the user's personal devices.

 Besides its intrinsic use-case, Privency.org will serve as a pilot customer for Privency.tech.